mautrix/docs/gomuks/installation.md

 However, the performance is significantly worse than with a native backend, so the demo is only meant for testing with a small account.

-A desktop wrapper using [Wails](https://v3alpha.wails.io/) also exists, which includes the backend.
-However, Wails uses webkitgtk on Linux, which is much worse than Firefox or Chromium-based browsers.
+An Electron wrapper is also available, which includes the backend.

 The Android wrapper does not currently come with the backend, which means you have to run the backend elsewhere.
 Something like a Raspberry Pi plus Tailscale